Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Turn on the awslogs log driver by specifying parameters for awslogs-group and awslogs-region m the LogConfiguration property.
 - [ ] Download and configure the CloudWatch agent on the container instances.
 - [ ] Set up Fluent Bit and FluentO as a DaemonSet to send logs to Amazon CloudWatch Logs.
-- [ ] Configure an 1AM policy that includes the togs CreateLogGroup action Assign the policy to the container instances.
+- [ ] Configure an IAM policy that includes the togs CreateLogGroup action Assign the policy to the container instances.

 ### A recent security audit found that IAM CloudTrail logs are insufficiently protected from tampering and unauthorized access.
 Which actions must the Security Engineer take to address these audit findings?
 (Select THREE)